Skip to main content

 Request fixes

-• “@cubic-dev-ai can you generate a fix for this?”
+• “@cubic-dev-ai can you generate a fix for this in a new PR?”

 Provide feedback and continue conversations